-DJ Imus, made and betrayed by his mouth, dead at 79
+DJ Don Imus, made and betrayed by his mouth, dead at 79

 “I talk to millions of people every day,” he said while riding home in a limousine after one show.
 “I just like it when they can’t talk back.”

 Imus remarried in December 1994, to the former Deirdre Coleman.
-They had one son, Wyatt.
+They had one son, Wyatt, and adopted Zachary after he attended one of his camps for cancer-stricken children.